dostoevskylabs/chrome-proxy/README.md

 # chrome-proxy
-Proxy only in-scope pages to BurpSuite
+Proxy only in-scope hosts to BurpSuite